 - A cumulative grade point average of 2.7 or above in the RN-BSN program.

-- Completion of general education and supporting-course requirements (see below).
+- Completion of CORE (general education) and supporting-course requirements (see below).

 |Anatomy & Physiology||4|